 From Visp, hop on the Matterhorn-Gotthard train (which leaves every 30 minutes) and buckle up for a memorable journey to the winter wonderland of Switzerland.
 Passing through the deepest valley of Switzerland, while the highest mountains of Switzerland hover over your head, you are climbing up a whole 1,000 meters and land in Zermatt.

-You can also opt out for a ride with the Glacier Express from St. Moritz, Davos or Chur.
+You can also opt-out for a ride with the Glacier Express from St. Moritz, Davos or Chur.

 Accommodation in Zermatt

-Located only a 7-minute walk away from cable car up to the mountain, Le Petit CHARME-INN offers a rooftop terrace, ski storage and a scrumptious breakfast.
+Located only a 7-minute walk away from the cable car up to the mountain, Le Petit CHARME-INN offers a rooftop terrace, ski storage and a scrumptious breakfast.
 The many restaurants, bars and cafés of Zermatt are right at the doorstep of the hotel.

 With a view of the Matterhorn and an easy 10-minute walk away from the mountain and the city of Zermatt, Youth Hostel Zermatt offers an affordable yet cozy place to stay in this pearl of a ski resort.

 This self-catering Chalet offers cozy rooms, a kitchen and a garden to take in the sun.
 Located just 800 meters away from the mountain access, Chalet Aeschhorn offers a private and cozy experience in the mountains of Zermatt.